-May 3, 2010 Agenda Item No. 6a (Public Hearing)
+June 7, 2010 Agenda Item No. 6a (Public Hearing)

-April 26, 2010
+May 28, 2010

-- TO: Local Agency Formation Commission
+TO: Local Agency Formation Commission

-- FROM: Keene Simonds, Executive Officer

-- SUBJECT: Sphere of Influence Update on the City of American Canyon The Commission will receive a final report on its scheduled sphere of influence update on the City of American Canyon.
-The final report recommends adding three distinct areas to the sphere of influence totaling 323 acres of unincorporated territory.
-The Commission will consider adopting resolutions updating American Canyon's sphere of influence consistent with the recommendation of the final report.
+- FROM: Keene Simonds, Executive Officer - SUBJECT: Sphere of Influence Update on the City of American Canyon: Continued The Commission will continue to review its scheduled sphere of influence update on the City of American Canyon.
+This includes receiving a revised final report from staff recommending the addition of four distinct areas totaling 543 unincorporated acres.
+The Commission will consider adopting resolutions updating American Canyon's sphere of influence consistent with the recommendation of the revised final report.

 The Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000 directs Local Agency Formation Commissions (LAFCOs) to review and update each local agency's sphere of influence every five years as needed.
-LAFCO updates spheres of influence to designate the territory it believes represents the appropriate and probable service area and jurisdictional boundary of the affected agency within a given timeframe.
-All jurisdictional changes, such as annexations and detachments, must be consistent with the spheres of influence of the affected local agencies with limited exceptions.
+LAFCO establishes and updates spheres to designate the territory it believes represents the appropriate and probable service area and jurisdictional boundary of the affected agency within a given timeframe.
+All jurisdictional changes, such as annexations and detachments, must be consistent with the spheres of the affected local agencies with limited exceptions.

-A. Discussion
+A. Background